ShahAlammm/service-center-fixedIT/README.md

 ## Conclusion

-Delivery Express is not just an app; it's a complete ecosystem for efficient, secure, and user-friendly parcel delivery.
+FixedIT is not just an app; it's a complete ecosystem for efficient, secure, and user-friendly device repair.
 Join us in revolutionizing the delivery experience!